tweag/guides/style/Haskell.md

 Surround binary operators with a single space on either side.
 Use your better judgement for the insertion of spaces around arithmetic operators but always be consistent about whitespace on either side of a binary operator.
 Don't insert a space after a lambda.
+Don't insert space inside a parenthesized expression.

 Don't vertically align type signatures, patterns in function declarations and comments.
 This just causes spurious merge conflicts.